Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Evaluation

 \subsubsection{Second Deployment}

 After the successful initial deployment, we deployed our system in a second, larger location.
 Here, we monitor an area of around 250m $\times$ 250m.
-The sensitive area consists of multiple buildings with outside locations around and inside between the buildings.
+The sensitive area consists of multiple buildings with outdoor locations around and in between the buildings.
 The sensitive area is located on the outskirts of an urban area with neighboring buildings on two sides.
 We deployed ten prototype uplink receivers based on the custom-built SDR.

 We again collected measurements over multiple days using our custom data collection rig based on LTE COTS modems.
 For the training set, we collected 486,850 measurements for 103,564 connections over 6 days.
-For each connection we collect only the messages before the Service/Attach Request carrying PUSCH.
 The inside/outside split is 52.3\%/47.7\%.
 We collected the test data set on a separate day with 21,311 connections.

-We train a geofencing model as a fully connected neural network model with two hidden layers described in \autoref{sec:impl:model}.
-As before, we use relative features computed from the features presented in \autoref{sec:features}.
-Furthermore, we trained a logistic regression that aggregates results over multiple messages.
-We expect one PRACH preamble, one PUSCH message, and two PUCCH messages.
-The estimated weights are: 5.1 for PRACH, 5 for PUSCH and 2.97 for PUCCH.
+We trained a geofencing model as a fully connected neural network model, and furthermore, we trained a logistic regression that aggregates results over multiple messages.
+The estimated weights from the logistic regression are: 0.39 for PRACH, 0.38 for PUSCH and 0.23 for PUCCH, approximately matching the weights from the first deployment.
 The accuracy of the neural network model is 99.02\% on individual messages.
 The ensemble model then increases the accuracy for the entire connection to 99.66\%.
 In \autoref{tab:second_deployment}, we report more detailed results for the final geofencing model.

-Furthermore, we performed robustness tests to determine how well the model behaves if fewer uplink receivers are available or if fewer messages are available for classification.
-For the first test, we plot these results in \autoref{fig:lru_going_down}.
-In the second test, with just one message (PRACH), the model's accuracy is 99.17\% and with the first two messages (PRACH and PUSCH (RRC Connection Request)), the model's accuracy improves to 99.6\%.
+Throughout the deployment, we also conducted regular spot-checks with a large number of commercial phones.
+We did not observe any degradation in performance for any particular model.
+In \autoref{sec:robust}, we also show how robust our model is under various input constraints.